goodluckoguzie/goodluckoguzie.github.io/projects/cosine-gated-lstm.md

 ## <a id="socnav"></a>5.
 SocNavGym Performance

 Cosine-gating was originally motivated by social navigation prediction.
-The IEEE PRML paper reports the following results when predicting latent trajectories in the <a href="{{ '/projects/socnavgym' | relative_url }}" style="color: var(--link); text-decoration: underline;">SocNavGym</a> environment configured with four moving humans, a table, and a flowerpot.
+The IEEE PRML paper reports the following results when predicting latent trajectories in the <a href="{{ '/projects/socnavgym' | relative_url }}" class="internal-link">SocNavGym</a> environment configured with four moving humans, a table, and a flowerpot.

 <div style="overflow-x: auto; margin: 1.5rem 0;">
 <table style="width: 100%; border-collapse: collapse; font-size: 0.9rem;">